LehhitAbdel/java-opdracht/README.md

 ## Project Documentation

-Detailed documentation and project workflows can be found on our [GitHub Wiki](https://github.com/LehhitAbdel/java-opdracht/wiki).
+Detailed documentation and project workflows can be found on my [GitHub Wiki](https://github.com/LehhitAbdel/java-opdracht/wiki).

 ---